nicholashz/forensics-eye-tracking/README.md

 ```
 (venv) $ ./traditional/create_visualizations.py
 ```
-Everything will be created in the "visualizations" directory.
+Everything will be created in the ```visualizations``` directory.
 The code to create the visualizations makes the data in the csv files self-documenting.

 ## TECA model
-The TECA model implementation is the "correspondence_matching" directory, but it should be verified before using.
+The TECA model implementation is the ```correspondence_matching``` directory, but it should be verified before using.

 #### 1. Cluster the fixations on each image
 ```